piavW/BootcampNotes/LegacyChallengeNotes.md

 - We have both errormessages and alertboxes - CHOOSE ONE!
 - when getting a url it's not a hyperlink...
 - the application is a chat but they call it mailboxer with inbox etc.

+.
 ---

+Tonight:
+- Work with corefunctionality: sending & composing messages
+- Work with login and sign up.

+Tomorrow - work downstairs a bit so we can get help from Faraz.
+We need to work quickly and efficiently.

+### Code as much as humanly possible!
+If we have issues: ping Faraz or Oliver!
+Don't get frozen!

+Ask questions straight away - we need to make a lot of progress!